Best Car Insurance Discounts for Nurses

 WHEN TO FILE VS. PAY OUT-OF-POCKET INSURANCE

 If damage is under $750, especially from minor incidents like a parking lot scrape, paying out of pocket is often cheaper.
-Filing a claim could raise your premiums 20 to 30% for up to three years.
+Filing a claim raises your premiums 20% to 30% for up to three years.
 For repairs over $3,000, file a claim and consider companies offering accident forgiveness.

-For damages between $750 to $2,000, weigh your deductible against potential rate hikes.
-Nurses, who often drive tired after long shifts, may benefit from accident forgiveness programs from Allstate, GEICO, Liberty Mutual and Progressive.
+For damages ranging from $750 to $2,000, weigh your deductible against potential rate hikes.
+Nurses, who drive tired after long shifts, benefit from accident forgiveness programs from Allstate, GEICO, Liberty Mutual and Progressive.

 Best Car Insurance Companies Offering Discounts for Nurses